Dental Cleaning & Adult Checkup

 As each tooth gets cleaned, the hygienist also pays attention to areas where tooth plaque and tartar have accumulated.
 These areas indicate your need to use better brushing and flossing techniques to keep teeth and gums healthy between visits.
 Once the dental teeth cleaning is complete, the hygienist will review these areas with you and provide guidance to help you correct your brushing technique so you can maintain proper oral hygiene.

-Teeth Cleaning Cost In NYC
+Dental Cleaning Cost In NYC

 We offer a package fee for all the services of $325.
 If you are a healthy patient who requires no dental treatments, you are free to book only dental cleanings for your six months recalls.
 The cost of your dental recall cleaning is $144.